Topics

 [diagram]

-3. A match table is generated by pressing the draw button.
+3. A match table is generated by tapping the draw button.

 [diagram]

-Restrictions that arise when using FireOS(Amazon) or iOS(Apple) other than Android OS.
+Restrictions that arise when using FireOS (Amazon) or iOS (Apple) other than standard Android OS.

-• Fire OS can also work by installing this application from the Google Play Store.
+• This application can be installed on Fire OS from the Google Play Store.
 (Please check the installation method by yourself.)
 However, the following functional differences exist.

-• Although the app cannot be installed on iOS, a function for referencing draw results in a browser (Web Share) is available.
+• The app cannot be installed on iOS, but the browser-based Web Share feature is available.
 However, there is an operating system restriction in iOS that message notifications can only be received by native apps, resulting in the following functional differences.